edcuba/hgcal-pattern-reco/README.md

 ## Setup

-This work is organized as a collection of Jupyter Notebooks, one for each model, supported by a small Python library (`reco`).
+This work is organized as a collection of Jupyter Notebooks, one for each model, supported by a small Python codebase (`reco`).
 The training configuration, such as dataset routes and model parameters, are adjusted directly in the Jupyter Notebooks.

 The project uses a `virtualenv` setup and requires Python 3.7 or higher.